 How To Clean Your Teeth with Braces

-Ensuring that your teeth and braces remain clean is essential to getting good results from your orthodontic procedure with a minimum of side effects.
-To help keep your teeth clean, you have to take extra care when performing your daily oral hygiene.
+Ensuring that your teeth and braces remain clean is crucial for achieving optimal results from your orthodontic procedure with minimal side effects.
+To maintain cleanliness and protect your oral health, you must take extra care with your daily oral hygiene routine.

 Start by brushing each tooth surface individually.
-Clean each tooth above the archwire, then clean it below the archwire.
-Next, take an interdental or proxa brush and brush between the archwire and the tooth.
-Finally, clean between your teeth using floss that’s threaded gently above and below the archwire.
+Clean each tooth above the archwire, then below it.
+After that, use an interdental or proxa brush to clean between the archwire and the tooth.
+Finally, clean between your teeth using floss that’s carefully threaded above and below the archwire.

 Foods to Avoid with Braces